Captain Jack (Captain Jack song)

 "Captain Jack" is a song by the German Eurodance group Captain Jack, consisting of producer and vocalist Franky Gee, actor Sharky Durban and singer Liza da Costa.
-It was released in July 1995 by CDL as the lead single from their debut album, The Mission (1996).
-The song is based on an old US Army military cadence known as "Hey, Hey Captain Jack".
-It was a great success in many countries, particularly in the Netherlands and Hungary, where it topped the chart.
+It was released in July 1995 as the lead single from their debut album, The Mission (1996).
+The song was produced by Udo Niebergall and Eric Schnecko, and is based on an old US Army military cadence known as "Hey, Hey Captain Jack".

+"Captain Jack" was successful in Europe, particularly in Hungary, Latvia and the Netherlands, where it topped the charts.
 It was certified platinum in Germany and gold in the Netherlands and Norway.
 The accompanying music video was directed by Mark Glaeser.
 "Captain Jack" was nominated to the 1997 Echo Awards for the most successful national dance single.

 Critical reception

 Alan Jones from Music Week wrote, "Captain Jack is a ludicrous creation, already fearsomely popular on the continent.
 The first Captain Jack single to escape into the UK is a self-titled effort combining a banging techno backing track with some deep-throated singing/rapping.
 The good captain reels off dance instructions in a frenetic manner which recalls 'sounding off' in the style of the US military drill.
 A bit of a novelty, but one that shouldn't be underestimated."